lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for advertising
 - rules, policies, and procedures for auditing, vetting, and guarantors: items to be audited: ballot counting, whole voting system, audits themselves, security

+# Best Practice Examples
+- never record any private information in an internet or public exposed system, e.g. use a random id.
+-

 #### Question: A. What is the relationship between secure end-to-end messaging and voting systems?
 B. Provenance: What is the relationship between origin-verification of files (indlucing media files) and voting systems?